 What time of day is cheapest to fly?

-To get the best value, try booking a flight at midday when visiting Brunei.
+To get the best value, try booking a flight in the morning when visiting Brunei.
 Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 Bandar Seri Begawan (sometimes referred to as just “BSB”) is the capital city of Brunei, a tiny country located in the south-eastern region of Asia, on the Island of Borneo.
 Though small, there are several interesting things to see and do in BSB.
 Start with the Brunei Museum to get a better understanding of the country, culture and history.